SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 - Access to the AEM Console

-## Step 1 - Using SAP BPA to handle event exceptions
+## Using SAP BPA to handle event exceptions

 In the world of Event Driven Asynchronous messaging, sometimes events cannot be successfully processed by a consumer and as a result, they need to be dealt with on an exception basis.
 As a result, there is built in capability within the broker referred to a Dead Messages Queue.
 Essentially, messages can be placed into a special queue where they can later be reviewed and properly dealt with.
 Should you wish to read more on the concept of Dead Message Queues, please refer to the following link.